GhostOfYazura/Educative/README.md

-# Educative
+# Study Solutions
-Solutions I've made to different educative courses.
-Labelled to be as accurate as possible.
+Solutions I've developed for different challenges, exams or questions inside of study books, websites and courses.